damonYuan/damonyuan.github.io/_posts/tech/2020-01-31-wuhan-coronavirus-timeline-api.markdown

 - One crawler based on Scrapy, and integrated with Google Translation API
 - One SpringBoot based API server
 - One Swagger UI instance
-- One React.js based web app (working on it)
+- One React.js based web app

 All of them are deployed to Kubernetes with Istio enabled.

 I will [open source it](https://github.com/damonYuan/ncov-api-k8s) later when I feel ready and please let me know if any questions.

 The API docs is here: [Wuhan Coronavirus Timeline API / 武汉肺炎 Timeline API](https://wuhanapi.damonyuan.com/)

+The Timeline app is here: [Wuhan Coronavirus Timeline / 武汉肺炎 Timeline](https://wuhan.damonyuan.com/)

 ---